Nivrin/PhotoEnhanceApp/README.md

-FastAPI Image Enhancement Flutter App
+# FastAPI Image Enhancement Flutter App

-Overview
+## Overview

-The FastAPI Image Enhancement Flutter App is a mobile application that allows users to select a photo from their device's gallery.
-Once a photo is chosen, the app sends a POST request to a FastAPI-based image enhancement service.
-The service processes the image, enhancing its quality by resizing, adjusting contrast and color saturation, and sharpening.
-The enhanced photo is then returned as a response.
+The FastAPI Image Enhancement Flutter App is a mobile application that empowers users to enhance their photos.
+By selecting an image from their device's gallery, users can initiate a POST request to a FastAPI-based image enhancement service.
+The service processes the chosen image by applying various enhancements, including resizing, contrast and color saturation adjustments, and sharpening.
+Subsequently, the improved photo is sent back as a response.

-Features
+## Features

-Choose a photo from the device's gallery.
+- **Select Photos**: Users can pick photos from their device's gallery.

-Send the selected photo to a FastAPI image enhancement service.
+- **Enhance and Process**: The selected photo is sent to a FastAPI image enhancement service, which performs enhancements on the image.

-Receive and display the enhanced photo.
+- **Display Enhanced Photos**: Users can view the improved photo directly within the app.

-User Flow
+## User Flow

-Launch the App:
+1. **App Launch**:

-Open the app on your mobile device.
+   - Open the app on your mobile device.

-Choose a Photo:
+2. **Select a Photo**:

-Tap a "Choose Photo" button to open the device's gallery.
+   - Tap the "Choose Photo" button to access your device's photo gallery.
-Select an image from the gallery that you want to enhance.
+   - Pick an image from your gallery that you wish to enhance.

-Send Enhancement Request:
+3. **Initiate Enhancement**:

-After selecting a photo, tap an "Enhance" or "Process" button.
+   - After selecting a photo, tap the "Enhance" or "Process" button.
-The app sends a POST request to the FastAPI image enhancement service.
+   - The app sends a POST request to the FastAPI image enhancement service.

-Processing Indicator:
+4. **Processing Indicator**:

-While the image is being processed, a loading indicator is displayed.
+   - While the image is being processed, a loading indicator is displayed to keep the user informed.

-View Enhanced Photo:
+5. **View Enhanced Photo**:

-Once processing is complete, the enhanced photo is displayed in the app.
+   - Once processing is complete, the improved photo is displayed within the app.

-Option to Save or Share:
+6. **Save or Share**:

-Users have the option to save or share the enhanced photo.
+   - Users can choose to save or share the enhanced photo as desired.

-Technologies Used
+## Technologies Used

-Flutter: A popular open-source UI development framework for building natively compiled applications for mobile, web, and desktop.
+- **Flutter**: An open-source UI development framework that facilitates the creation of natively compiled applications for mobile, web, and desktop.

-HTTP Package: Used for making POST requests to the FastAPI service.
+- **HTTP Package**: Utilized for sending POST requests to interact with the FastAPI service.

-Image Picker Package: Enables selecting photos from the device's gallery.
+- **Image Picker Package**: Enables users to select photos from their device's gallery effortlessly.
-Setup Instructions
-Install the Flutter development environment.
-Clone the Flutter app repository.
-Run the app on your emulator or physical device.
-Choose a photo and send it for enhancement.